drug-design/course/docs/chapters/molecular-similarity.md

 ### What Algorithms Exist for Consensus Scoring?

-One can merge the predictions from multiple classifiers in many ways: One can use the sum of the individual predictions, the relative ranks or the highest prediction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/what-algorithms-exist-for-consensus-scoring-85a6074c'><i class='fa fa-play' aria-hidden='true'></i></button>One can merge the predictions from multiple classifiers in many ways: One can use the sum of the individual predictions, the relative ranks or the highest prediction.
 In practice, the sum of individual predictions has been found to perform best in some cases.
 In others the highest score assigned to each individual prediction performed best.
 It should be noted that no generally applicable rules exist here unfortunately.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer